View Billy Preston's Obituary on Ledger-Enquirer.com and share memories

 Columbus, GA- Billy Ty Preston, age 64, of Columbus, Georgia passed away on Thursday March 12, 2020.
 Due to the current gathering restrictions, A private memorial Celebration of Ty's life will be held and live-streamed on Striffler-Hamby's Facebook page, Saturday, March 21, 2020 at 2:00 pm from Edgewood Hall in Striffler-Hamby.

-Ty was born November 20, 1955 in Columbus, Georgia to Peggy Poe and William Preston and was a graduate of Columbus High School.
+Ty was born November 20, 1955 in Columbus, Georgia to William Preston and Peggy Poe Preston.
+Ty graduated from Columbus High School.
 He was a very private person and very protective of his family and friends.
 Ty enjoyed fishing, friends, a good Poker game, collecting NASCAR products and antique cars.
 The biggest influence in Ty's life was his special step- father, Robert Slaughter whom passed on his values and respect of other people to Ty.
 He was a prankster and loved to get over on his friends.
 Ty would want to always be remembered as a self-made man that loved his family.

 Ty was preceded in death by; father William Preston and special step father Robert Slaughter; brother Brad Slaughter; maternal grandparents John (Anne) Poe, and faternal grandparents William (Mary) Preston.